totoLab/social_schedule/README.md

-# Social Media Content Scheduler
+# Social Media schedule generator for teams

 A Java application that helps manage and schedule social media content across a team, with support for different content types, weekly schedules, and visual calendar generation.